pingcap/docs-cn/dev/how-to/deploy/orchestrated/offline-ansible.md

     >
     > Make sure that the version of Ansible is 2.5, otherwise a compatibility issue occurs.

-2. Download TiDB-Ansible.
+2. Download TiDB Ansible.

-    Use the following command to download the corresponding version of TiDB-Ansible from the GitHub [TiDB-Ansible project](https://github.com/pingcap/tidb-ansible).
+    Use the following command to download the corresponding version of TiDB Ansible from the GitHub [TiDB Ansible project](https://github.com/pingcap/tidb-ansible).
 The default folder name is `tidb-ansible`.

     > **Note:**
     >